wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-capacitor.md

 ```

-Replace `VWO_ACCOUNT_ID` and `VWO_SDK_KEY` with your actual FME account ID.
-Refer to the [FME JavaScript documentation](https://developers.vwo.com/v2/docs/fme-javascript) for additional configuration options.
+Replace `VWO_ACCOUNT_ID` and `VWO_SDK_KEY` with your actual FE account ID.
+Refer to the [FE JavaScript documentation](https://developers.vwo.com/v2/docs/fme-javascript) for additional configuration options.

 <br />

 ### 4. Build and Sync Your Project

-After setting up your project and integrating the FME SDK, build your project and sync it with the native platforms:
+After setting up your project and integrating the FE SDK, build your project and sync it with the native platforms:

 ```shell
 npm run build